CRASE Interdisciplinary Action Groups Grant Program

 - USF for Freedom: A Symposium on Refugees, Forced Migrants, and Human Security

-Two to three grant awards of up to $3,000 will be awarded in the spring of 2018.
-Awards disbursed to recipients, as opposed to tangible goods, will only be paid to full-time faculty and may be taxed.
+Two to three grant awards of up to $3,000 will be awarded in the Fall of 2019.
+Awards may be used to purchase tangible goods related to grant activities.
+While funds can be used for stipends and honoraria, they can only be paid to full-time faculty and may be taxed.
 Funds cannot be disbursed to students and non-full-time faculty at USF.
 Awards must be spent as indicated by the award letter otherwise the unspent portion will be returned to CRASE.

-- Plans: Provide a detailed description of your plan for the project.
+- Plans: Provide a detailed description of your project.

 - Timeline: Describe how your team will address this topic over the course of a semester.

-- Team: Who is in your team and what perspective, fields, departments, and schools/colleges/library do they represent?
-Provide brief bios of each member and a narrative of the overall team and why these different perspectives are important.
+- Team: Describe group members, noting individual contributions to your topic, departments, and schools/colleges/library they represent.
+Provide brief bios of each member and why their perspectives are important.

-- Budget: What is your budget and how do you propose to spend the money?
+- Budget: What is your budget and how do you propose to spend the funds?
 Previous proposals have included honoraria for guest speakers, food for an event, art supplies, and faculty stipends.

 CRITERIA FOR AWARD